So you got in a hurry and you overfilled the oil in your mower engine. No big deal right? Wrong.

 Have your drain pan ready to collect the oil.
 Remove the plug for a quick second and replace it.
 Check your oil level.

-- Oil Filter: If your engine uses an oil filter, you can drain a little mower oil by loosening or removing the oil filter to drain a little oil.
+- Oil Filter: If your engine uses an oil filter, you can drain a little lawn mower oil by loosening or removing the oil filter to drain a little oil.
 Have a rag ready to collect the oil.

-- Fill Hole: Your mower may not have a drain plug or oil filter.
+- Fill Hole: Your lawn mower may not have a drain plug or oil filter.
 Many small engines on push mowers do not have a drain plug and you have to tip the mower over to drain a little oil out of the fill hole.

 - Oil Extractor Pump: An oil evacuator works well to remove oil.
 An extractor will remove oil through a tube inserted into the engine oil fill hole.